Skip to content

 2.4.2 Combining channels with operators

-The goal of this step is to combine outputs from FASTQC and QUANTIFICATION processes into a single input channel for the MULTIQC process.
-These tools are both supported by MultiQC and their outputs can be detected automatically by MultiQC.
+The goal of this step is to bring the outputs from MULTIQC and QUANTIFICATION processes into a single input channel for the MULTIQC process.
+This ensures that MultiQC is run once.

-The next few steps will involve chaining together Nextflow operators to correctly format inputs for the MULTIQC process.
+The next few additions will involve chaining together Nextflow operators to correctly format inputs for the MULTIQC process.

-Add the following to the workflow block in your main.nf file, under the quantification process.
-View it using the view() operator:
+Add the following to the workflow block in your main.nf file, under the QUANTIFICATION process.

 main.nf